Lots of Compassion

 From Vacant Lots to Gardens for Community Growth

-Introducing Lots of Compassion, our national initiative to celebrate and empower those using the goodness of the garden to grow compassion in their own backyard.
+Enter Lots of Compassion, our national initiative to celebrate and empower those using the goodness of the garden to grow compassion in their own backyard.
 By offering financial support and educational resources, we’re helping people across the country turn vacant lots into gardens for community growth.

 Why is this so important?
 Well, about 15% of land in U.S. cities is vacant or abandoned.
 This vacant space can lead to negative outcomes for communities, including decreased mental and physical health, feelings of lacking community trust, and more.(AO Bowman, MA Pagano Terra Incognita: Vacant Land and Urban Strategies, Georgetown Univ Press, Washington, DC, 2010).